imamchishty/trace-request-filter/README.md

 filter or by a web server.

 To enable easy access to the request Id value it gets stored on as a ThreadLocal variable.
-Please note that the MDC and the ThreadLocal gets cleaned up in this filter.
+Please note that the MDC and the ThreadLocal get cleaned up in this filter.

 If you're using Spring then [thread-context-aspect](https://github.com/imamchishty/thread-context-aspect) and [thread-context-handler](https://github.com/imamchishty/thread-context-handler) would be able to use the properties and add more contextual details to the thread context.
 Please refer to those projects for more details.